 Are There Any Special Considerations When it Comes to Creating a Model Release Form for Minors?

 Yes!
 If you’re shooting a minor, it’s important that a parent or guardian is present when the standard model release form is being signed, and that they sign as well.
 If a parent or guardian isn’t present, the model release probably won’t be considered valid.
 That could cause you all kinds of legal headaches in the future, so make sure you follow this rule.

 Do I Need to Have My Model Release Template Looked at by a Lawyer Before I Start Using it?

 You’ll have to use your discretion here, but, for most shoots, the simple model release forms you can find online are totally adequate.
 If you’re doing a bigger shoot for a larger commercial client, it might be a good idea to have a lawyer look over your model release template to make sure it’s airtight and that you’re covering yourself for all possible situations that could arise.

 Once you’ve got all the model releases shorted for your model photo shoots, you can confidently share them with the world on your photography website!
 If you haven’t built one yet, don’t sweat it.
 You can have one up and running in minutes by using a website builder to do all the heavy lifting for you.
 All you have to do is upload your images and customize your favorite template to your liking.
-Look for an online portfolio that offers a free trial so that you can take it for a test run before committing.
+Look for an online portfolio website that offers a free trial so that you can take it for a test run before committing.
 If you’re not sure where to start when it comes to designing your online portfolio, check out our guide on how to build a photography website.
 If you’re frequently on the go, another great feature to look out for when you’re picking out your website builder is an iPhone app.
 A good one allows you to actually manage and create gallery pages from your mobile device, so you can freshen up that portfolio no matter where you are.

 Can’t wait to see all your amazing model shoots!